NixOS/nixos-homepage/core/src/pages/privacy.md

 ### External Hosting

 This website is hosted externally.
 The personal data collected on this website is stored on the servers of the hosting provider(s).
-This may include, in particular, IP addresses, contact requests, meta and communication data, contract data, contact details, names, website ac cesses, and other data generated via a website.
+This may include, in particular, IP addresses, contact requests, meta and communication data, contract data, contact details, names, website accesses, and other data generated via a website.

 External hosting is carried out for the purpose of fulfilling the contract toward our potential and existing customers (Art.
-6 (1)(b) GD PR) and in the interest of a secure, fast, and efficient provision of our online offering by a professional provider (Art.
+6 (1)(b) GDPR) and in the interest of a secure, fast, and efficient provision of our online offering by a professional provider (Art.
 6 (1)(f) GDPR).
 If the appropriate consent has been requested, the processing is carried out exclusively on the basis of Art.
-6 (1)(a) GDPR and § 25 (1) TD DDG, insofar as the consent includes the storage of cookies or access to information on the user’s device (e.g., device fingerprinting) wit hin the meaning of the TDDDG.
+6 (1)(a) GDPR and § 25 (1) TD DDG, insofar as the consent includes the storage of cookies or access to information on the user’s device (e.g., device fingerprinting) within the meaning of the TDDDG.
 The consent is revocable at any time.

 Our hosting provider(s) will process your data only to the extent necessary to fulfill their performance obligations and will follow our instructions regarding this data.